 Provisional Member Details

 First Name Surname

 Date of Birth

 Email address

 Home Address

 Home Phone

 Supervisors Details

 First Name Surname

 IASLT Reg No.:

 CORU Reg No.:

 Email address

 Work Address

 Work Phone

-Please tick relevant application category:

-2 to 5 years I have not worked as a Speech and Language

-Therapist for between 2 to 5 years prior to
+Please tick re elevant application category: 2 to 4 years I have not worked as a Speech and Language Therapist for between 2 to 4 years prior to application.

-application.

 I require 60 hours of supervised clinical practice to return to full membership.

-5 to 10 I have not worked as a Speech and Language years Therapist for between 5 and 10 years prior to application.
-I require 120 hours of supervised clinical practice to return to full membership Field of I require supervised practice hours in the area work of: (outline field e.g. adult, paediatric, mixed, acute, primary care, disability, social care)
+5 to 9 years I have not worked as a Speech and Language Therapist for between 5 and 9 years prior to application.
+I require 120 hours of supervised clinical practice to return to full membership 10+ years I have not worked as a Speech and Language Therapist plus for between greater than 10 years prior to application.
+I require 420 hours of supervised clinical practice to return to full membership Field of I require supervised practice hours in the area of e.g. adu lt, paediatric, work mixed, acute, primary care, disability, social care, please list:

 Supervised hours details

 Total number of hours to be provided

 How will these hours be provided?

 Please specify number of days per week,

 working hours etc.

 Please specify area of clinical practice

 (e.g. adult, paediatric, acute, primary care,

 disability, social care)

 Start date

 Completion date

+As part of the period of supervised practice hours, the provisional member agrees to

+engage with relevant formal and private stu udy (as defined here), this will be

+documented in their CPD report and can be made available to the supervisor on

+request.

+The provisional member commits to comp leting pre-reading as listed below and

+outlined by the SLT supervisor/manager